alperakkin/image-editor-interface-wasm/README.md

-# auto-webassembly
+# image-editor-interface-wasm
-Automation with Web Assembly
+GUI interface for image-editor with web assembly